koren12122/Face_Matching_Project/README.md

 [Specify the project's license.]

 ## Credits
-Credit to DeepFace library, which this code are build on
+Acknowledgment is due to the [DeepFace](https://github.com/serengil/deepface) library, upon which this code is built, as well as [YOLO-V8-face](https://github.com/akanametov/yolov8-face).